Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 19: Conclusions

-(1) For the purposes of the present Rules, conclusions of the Commission include any decisions, opinions and recommendations made by the Commission.
+(1) For the purposes of the present Rules, conclusions of the Commission include any decisions, opinions, and recommendations made by the Commission.

 (2) In accordance with Articles 26(1) and 38(1) of the Statute, decisions of the Chambers of the Commission which require any action by the General Secretariat to ensure compliance with INTERPOL’s rules are binding decisions.

 (3) Conclusions of the Commission are in principle reached during its sessions, except in the case of delegation of powers in accordance with Article 17 of the Statute.
-Conclusions may be reached by the Commission also in between the sessions, if necessary and deemed possible.
+Conclusions may be reached by the Commission also in between sessions, if necessary and deemed possible.

 (4) In accordance with Article 27(1) of the Statute, when the Commission considers that it has received sufficient information to reach a conclusion on a question or case under examination, it shall draw reasoned conclusions.